openssl/openssl/INSTALL.md

 Don't automatically load all libcrypto/libssl error strings.

 Typically OpenSSL will automatically load human readable error strings.
-For a statically linked application this may be undesirable if small executable size is an objective.
+For a statically linked application this may be undesirable if a small executable size is an objective.

 ### enable-brotli